TzurSoffer/clapDetection/README.md

 ## Overview

 This project implements a clap detection system using an a mic or raw audio data as input.
-It can detect calp patterns including single and double claps.
+It can detect clap patterns including single and double claps.

 ## Features